Michele Pillar: Early career

 Pillar's early credits include singing classic songs for the Maranatha!
 Music Praise Albums II, III, IV and V with solos such as, "Jesus What A Wonder You Are", "In Moments Like These" and "Thou Art Worthy".
 Pillar's album Reign on Me and her project with Erick Nelson, The Misfit, are now considered classics of the CCM genre.
 The Misfit has recently been re-issued on compact disc.
 Her radio hit single with Phil Keaggy, "What a Wonder" brought her to the attention of Christian label executive Billy Ray Hearn and a recording contract with Sparrow Records.
 Her three solo records for Sparrow in the 1980s all together totaled over 2 million in record sales, before taking a hiatus from solo work in 1984.
 Pillar also charted with her CD, Love Makes All the Difference for the Benson Company.

 Outside of her solo work, she teamed up with Steve Camp on the song "Love's Not a Feeling" (from Camp's 1983 album, Fire and Ice).
 She also appeared with Camp on the charity single "Do Something Now" in 1985, and also served as the background vocalist for Camp's 1987 album, After God's Own Heart.
 Then in 1988 her career came to a standstill when her husband, jazz guitarist Larry Carlton, whom she had married just a few months before, was nearly killed in a random shooting in the doorway of their Los Angeles house.

 Her 1991 studio album Love Makes All the Difference was her return to recording as a solo artist after working on her husband's music and a variety of other projects.
 After that successful comeback, Pillar recorded again in 2007 with the Christmas album, I Hear Angels Calling, released through 335 Records.
 The title track, by Pillar, Nathan East and Jeff Babko, is a spin on Nashville's No. 1 AC Pop station, Mix 92.9 during the Holidays.

 Pillar also studied acting and was represented by the William Morris Agency.
 Pillar was featured in commercials for Lexus, Levi Strauss, and others.
 She toured with The Billy Graham Association singing for massive crusades and toured up to two hundred concert dates a year.
 Pillar's voice was featured on The Simpsons on a number of occasions imitating the voice of Karen Carpenter and others.

 Today

-Pillar has morphed into a speaker, writer and songwriter and tours nationally with her full-day women's conference, The Clothesline.
+Pillar has morphed into a speaker, writer and songwriter and tours nationally.

-Pillar currently lives in the suburbs of Nashville, TN with husband, Matt Rettick.